-Support for IBM iSeries
+Support for IBM Z/OS

-Beginning with this release, it's now possible to generate IBM iSeries firewall policies for the Precisely integration using the PCE's capability to generate switch ACLs.
+Beginning with this release, it's now possible to generate Z/OS firewall policies using the PCE's capability to generate switch ACLs.
 For details, see Generate and Download ACLs.

 Support for Enabling/Disabling Debug Mode Logging